TarekRaafat/autoComplete.js/README.md

 	* Fixed the library name in the webpack.config.js file

 * v1.0.1
-	* Optimizations Reduced the library weigth by 1KB
+	* Optimizations Reduced the library weight by 1KB

 * v1.0.0
   * Add customized data attribute tag for generated results